Talent Passport : new business

 To engage in a commercial, craft or industrial activity on French soil, you must hold a residence permit that entitles you to do so.

 Foreign company founders who are nationals of the EU, EEA or Switzerland are automatically entitled to pursue their activity in the same way as a French national.
+British citizens must now also apply for a residence permit as provided below for any arrival after January 1, 2021.
 Algerian citizens are subject to the stipulations of the French-Algerian Agreement (refer to our fact sheet on the topic).

 For foreign company founders from outside the EU, the EEA or Switzerland who wish to set up a company in France, there exists a specific residence permit: the “Talent Passport for Company founders” residence permit.

 An investment in a French company can be seen as a creation project if it results in the takeover of the company, taking into account the specific features of the project.
 Other plans to participate in an existing company are covered by the temporary residence permit for “Entrepreneurs/Self-Employed”.

 To be eligible, the company founder must provide evidence of:

 - A qualification corresponding to a master’s degree or equivalent, or at least five years’ commensurate professional experience.

 - Existence of a real and serious plan to form an economically viable business in France.